rurban/gsl/doc/vectors.rst

    This function performs the operation :math:`y \leftarrow \alpha x + \beta y`.
 The vectors :data:`x` and :data:`y` must have the same length.

+The following additional functions are available for complex vector operations.

+.. function:: int gsl_vector_complex_div_real (gsl_vector_complex * a, const gsl_vector * b)

+   This function divides the elements of complex vector :data:`a` by the elements of real vector :data:`b`.
+The result :math:`a_i \leftarrow a_i / b_i` is stored in :data:`a` and :data:`b` remains unchanged.
+The two vectors must have the same length.

 Finding maximum and minimum elements of vectors
 -----------------------------------------------